“Productivity is never an accident. It is always the result of a commitment to excellence, intelligent planning and focused effort.” – Paul Meyer

 One thing I have developed a strong opinion on in 25 years is that you can’t manage people with your head in the sand.
 No matter how much real time data you’re being fed on your gizmo, it’s not just about the numbers but engaging and coaching employees.
 The best way to do this is go for a walk.
 Consider the walks your break from the desk as you plan out your time, 15-20 mintes working on desk things and then get up and go for a walk.
 It’s healthy for you first of all, as It gives you a chance to get the blood flowing and bathe your brain in oxygen.
 It’s also a great time to observe and catch someone doing something correctly, and let them know it with a very strong, thank you.
 Being on the floor also makes your ear available to staff for listening.
 Say there is a roadblock they face everyday and this may be the chance to show it to you.
 Give them time and be patient as they explain it to you.
 “The walk is also a leadership process in which a manager walks through his or her areas of responsibility in order to gain a better understanding of how the operation is running,” this is a Gemba walk as described by Gotta Go Lean blog by Velaction a good resource.
 To tell you the truth, you can call your walk any thing you want!
 Walk about or my stroll come to mind.
 I happen to think Gemba walk sounds cool.
 Either way, Just do it.
 So remember don’t be an Ostrich and bury your head in the sand.
 Be a safety advocate, always look for ways to improve and keep the discussion going.
 Together we can be a force to be reckoned with.

-Where we can provide services to help you maintain a safe workplace and identify opportunities to maximize your warehouses potential.
-We will help guide your team towards the habit of Excellence through coaching and motivation.
+Where we can provide a full line of services to help you maintain a safe workplace and identify opportunities for improvement.

-Born and raised in the Bronx, only a few blocks from Yankee Stadium I was able to watch the pursuit of excellence from the Spring to the fall.
+Phil’s story – Born and raised in the Bronx, only a few blocks from Yankee Stadium I grew up watching the pursuit of excellence first hand an organization that has won 27 World Series.
 I have worked in and managed warehouses of all types from vaults storing memory chips to operating over 700,000 square feet of coolers, freezers and dry racking.
-Along this journey of over 25 years I have also performed every warehouse job function and have extensive experience with warehouse layout, slotting, cross docking, inventory control, safety, employee retention and value added services all of which make your operation stand out.
+Along this journey of over 25 years I have also performed every warehouse job function and have extensive experience in warehouse layout, slotting, cross docking, inventory control, safety, employee retention and value added services all of which make your operation stand out.
 Recently completed my Six Sigma Green Belt certificate from Villanova University in 2010.
-I can help you get the flow back into your warehouse with increased productivity, lower operational costs all within a safe workplace.
+I can help you get the flow back into your warehouse.

 Productivity is never an accident.
 It is always the result of a commitment to excellence, intelligent planning, and focused effort.” ~Paul Meyer